SERVIR/flood_mapping_intercomparison/README.md

 * Module 6 --Accuracy Assessment.
 This module will calculate accuracy statistics of each flood product.

-If you intend to replicate the entire workflow, you can run the sections and modules in the following order: Section A1 --> Section A --> Module 1 --> Module 2 OR Module 2A --> Module 3 --> Section B --> Module 4 --> Section C --> Module 5
+If you intend to replicate the entire workflow, you can run the sections and modules in the following order: Section A1 --> Section A --> Module 1 --> Module 2 OR Module 2A --> Module 3 --> Section B --> Module 4 --> Section C --> Module 5.
+PLEASE NOTE: These modules were written with the intent of use for flood events where all seven products are available (i.e. there are cloud-free overpasses for VIIRS and MODIS, and there is an HLS & Sentinel-1 overpass on the day of interest).
+In order to apply this workflow to different flood events where one or more products are not available, the workflow may have to be modified.

-  For a full overview of these products, including the products full names, documentation, spatial extent/resolution, temporal extent/resolution, latency, and more, please see the spreadsheet called "flood_product_info.csv" located in the main folder of this Github.
-The notebooks folder contains several Google Colaboratory notebooks that will allow you to replicate our workflow.
+  For a full overview of these products, including the products full names, documentation, spatial extent/resolution, temporal extent/resolution, latency, and more, please see the spreadsheet called "flood_product_info.csv" located in the "resources" folder of this Github.
+This folder also contains links to papers and resources for different flood products.